lele394/RW-fetch/README.md

 *Replace `/path/to/rw-fetch/` with the actual path to where you cloned the repository.* Make sure the cache has been generated at least once before adding it to your startup file.

+### Using Rust version

+I made a small compiled version to avoid having to initialize conda in my terminal everytime. (not gonna lie, chugged it to Gemini 2.5).

+Please make sure to first process a cache using python.
+Compile the rust version using `compile_rust.sh`, which will copy back the executable in your directory.
+Now you can `chmod +x rw_fetch_rs.o` and use it directly.

+Use this method if you would rather not use python on each shell spawn.

 ## Contributing 🤝

 Open an issue with your request and potential fixes.
 I'll see what I can do!